If you cannot pay your bills and creditors are closing in, a bankruptcy attorney in Woodstock, GA, can provide some answers.

 Rather than eliminating debts, a Chapter 13 bankruptcy is a reorganization of your financial obligations, allowing you to pay them off more easily.
 This is especially beneficial if you face foreclosure of your home and might be the only option available to you in other scenarios.

-Chapter 13 allows you the opportunity to pay off your delinquent payments over time, as well as reinstate your mortgage agreement and avoid foreclosure.
+Chapter 13 allows you to pay off your delinquent payments over time, reinstate your mortgage agreement, and avoid foreclosure.

 The advantages of filing a Chapter 13 bankruptcy include the following: